-. . . but not cheesy . . . but not goofy . . . but not immodest . . . but not contrived
+... but not cheesy . . . but not immodest . . . but not contrived

 PRAYER LETTERS | BEST PRACTICES

 Our prayer letters are one of the primary touchpoints our ministry partners have with InterVarsity, and one of our most important tools for sharing what God's doing on campus.
 Here's a quick guide to making prayer letters as powerful as possible.